Student Employees Under Workday Construction

 Completing a Criminal, Financial, and/or Sexual Harassment Reference Check for Your Student Employees

-A student employee must pass a criminal, financial, and/or sexual harassment reference check if the position they hold is a Position of Trust or a Position of Trust with access to Vulnerable Populations as defined under the UW System Administrative Policy 625: Youth Protection and Compliance.
+A student employee must pass a criminal (CBC), financial, and/or misconduct reference check (MRC) if the position they hold is a Position of Trust (POT-Y) or a Position of Trust with access to Vulnerable Populations (POT-VP) as defined under the UW System Administrative Policy 625: Youth Protection and Compliance.

-Complete a Background Check request about 2-3 weeks prior to the student employee's start date.
-Do not have the student employee start work if the background check is not fully completed and they have passed.
+Complete a Background Check Request about 2-3 weeks prior to the student employee's start date.
+Do not have the student employee start work if the checks are not fully completed and they have passed.

 Non-UWSP Students or Minors